 You’ve had your big idea, created your grand plan, but now what?
 Now comes the hard part – selling.
 Cue the imposter syndrome!
 You don’t have to be a 20-something, fresh-faced and naive, to feel anxiety when confronted by the task of sales.

 We’ve all been there – heck, I still am, for much of the time (social anxiety doesn’t help).
-And it the saying goes, it does get more comfortable with time and experience.
+And as the saying goes, it does get more comfortable with time and experience.
 But that doesn’t help when you need to make sales now.
 You need to get your big idea out there and have people biting your hand off for what you’re offering; otherwise, your business will be dead in the water.

 Now, I’ll admit that I’m lucky and quite privileged.
 In my household, we have savings, my partner has a steady income from regular employment, and even if I locked myself in a closet for the next few months, we’d stay afloat.
 A lot of new entrepreneurs can only dream of that level of security.
 But, naturally, there’s a payoff: I didn’t have to swim or face the sinking.
 I’ve had time to build up my business gradually, to hesitate, overthink, and play it safe.